-Candidates can also reschedule the GMAT exam .
-For this , candidates have to pay rescheduling fee as follows:-
+To reschedule, candidates have to pay the rescheduling fee as follows:-

 - If you chose date more than 7 calendar dates of the previously scheduled test date then they have to par US$50().
 For every rescheduling you have to pay this amount